samwilkins333/Batcher/README.md

     const interval: Interval.Instance = { magnitude: 3, unit: TimeUnit.Seconds };
     const handler = async animals => {
         console.log(`Dispatching upload for ${animals.map(animal => animal.name)} at ${benchmark(reference)} ms`);
-        // Simulates the time take to receive a response from the remote server
+        // Simulates the time taken to receive a response from the remote server
         // Note that it has no bearing on the strict benchmarks, but a fair effect on the patient await wait(1000 * (1 + Math.random()));
     };